KovDan8757/Linux-Widget-Script/README.md

 # Linux-Widget-Script
-This shell script shows on a linux system the currently retrieved system data.
+This is a shell script project.
+The main script is the widget.sh.

-You need to use the widget.sh, this is the main script.
+If you call this script after you can choose the other option.
+The other options show you the Linux system data.